Washington — State Legislative Term Limits

 Washington’s Initiative 573 illustrates a structurally distinct approach to term limits: regulating ballot access rather than eligibility for office.
 The initiative did not exhaust eligibility, bar candidacy, or impose a categorical service limit.
 Instead, it conditioned placement on the ballot on a candidate’s prior legislative service.

 This distinction is analytically significant.
-Because ballot-access restrictions do not foreclose write-in candidacies or otherwise terminate eligibility, they operate indirectly on electoral participation rather than directly on officeholding.
+Because write-in candidacies remained available under existing state election law, it operated indirectly on electoral participation rather than directly on officeholding.
 As a result, such regimes rely on procedural exclusion rather than eligibility design to effect rotation.

 The Washington Supreme Court’s invalidation of Initiative 573 in Gerberding v.
 Munro turned on this structural feature.
 By treating ballot-access exclusion as an additional qualification for office, the court concluded that the initiative exceeded constitutional limits on voter-enacted statutory regulation of candidacy.